bucketplus/ca-control-api-nodejs/Readme.md

 * `text` : if the parameter needs a text value.
 This is a string.
 * `boolean` : if the parameter needs a boolean value.
 This can be `true` or `false`.
 * `file`: if the parameter needs a file value.
 This can be a `bucketurl` *(url,localfile - Coming Soon)* . `bucketurl` is of the format `https://accesskey:secretkey@endpoint/path`, where
-** accesskey and secrets to access the bucket
+ * `accesskey` and `secretkey` are the access key id and secret access key to access the bucket.
-** endpoint is provider specific , eg. for aws it would be bucket-name.s3.region-code.amazonaws.com'.
+ * `endpoint` is the bucekt endpoint which is provider specific , eg. for a bucket in aws it would be bucket-name.s3.region-code.amazonaws.com'.
-** the path in the bucket where the file is present or needs to be uploaded.
+ * `path` is the path the bucket where the file is present or needs to be uploaded.
 It must include the filename with extension.
 Eg. mydirectory/filename.txt
 * `folder`: if the parameter needs a folder value.
 This can be a `bucketurl` *(url, localfile - Coming Soon)* . `bucketurl` is of the format `https://accesskey:secretkey@endpoint/path`, where
-** accesskey and secrets to access the bucket
+ * `accesskey` and `secretkey` are the access key id and secret access key to access the bucket.
-** endpoint is provider specific , eg. for aws it would be bucket-name.s3.region-code.amazonaws.com'.
+ * `endpoint` is provider specific , eg. for aws it would be bucket-name.s3.region-code.amazonaws.com'.
-** the path of the folder in the bucket where the folder is present or needs to be created.
+ * `path` is the path of the folder in the bucket where the folder is present or needs to be created.
 It must include the foldername.
 Eg. mydirectory/foldername
 * `url` : if the parameter needs a url value.
 This is a string of a valid url format.

-Here are some example manifests:
+Here are some example scenarios:

 #### Anonymize Image (Object/File Action that produces a file)
-For an object/file action that produces a file, the user specifies:
+For an object/file action that produces a file, in the manifest the user specifies:
 * the input file as a parameter (marked as type=file, paramType=input)
 * the output file as a parameter (marked as type=file, paramType=output)

 Please note - like all actions, this action will also generate a JSON "return value".
 In this case, it might be null, or it might contain metadata on the transformation, e.g. the number or position of faces.

 #### Extract Text (Object/File Action)
-For an object/file action that produces JSON only, the user specifies:
+For an object/file action that produces JSON only, in the manifest the user specifies:
 * the input file as a parameter (marked as type=file, paramType=input)

 Please note - like all actions, this action will also generate a JSON "return value".
 In this case it definitely will not be null - it will contain the extracted text.

 #### Import URL (Import Action)
-For an import action that has no file input, the user specifies:
+For an import action that has no file input, in the manifest the user specifies:
-* the input URL as a parameter (marked as type=text, paramType=input)
+* the input URL as a parameter (marked as type=url, paramType=input)
 * the output file as a parameter (marked as type=file, paramType=output)

 Please note - like all actions, this action will also generate a JSON "return value".
 In this case, it might be null, or it might contain metadata on the import, e.g. the content type that was imported.